microsoft/vscode-docs/docs/python/environments.md

 ## Environment variable definitions file

 An environment variable definitions file is a simple text file containing key-value pairs in the form of `environment_variable=value`, with `#` used for comments.
 Multiline values are not supported, but values can refer to any other environment variable that's already defined in the system or earlier in the file.
 For more information, see [Variable substitution](#variable-substitution).
+Environment variable definitions files can be used for scenarios such as debugging and tool execution (including linters, formatters, IntelliSense, and testing tools), but are not applied to the terminal.

 By default, the Python extension looks for and loads a file named `.env` in the current workspace folder, then applies those definitions.
 The file is identified by the default entry `"python.envFile": "${workspaceFolder}/.env"` in your user settings (see [General settings](/docs/python/settings-reference.md#general-settings)).
 You can change the `python.envFile` setting at any time to use a different definitions file.